-Employee benefits, also known as fringe benefits, are the compensation that an employee receives outside of their standard wages.
-When you offer flexible benefit plans, you provide a set of benefits that each employee can pick and choose from (e.g., health insurance, retirement plans, reimbursement accounts) to create a custom employee benefit plan that fits their lifestyle and preferences.
-Flexible benefits have become extremely popular with both employers and employees.
+Employee benefits, also known as fringe benefits, are the compensation that team members receive outside of their standard wages.
+When you offer flexible benefit plans, you provide a set of benefits that each employee can choose from (e.g., top health insurance plans, reimbursement accounts, highly rated retirement plans) to create a custom employee benefits package that fits their lifestyle and preferences.
+Flexible benefits have become extremely popular with both employers and employees

 Editor’s note: Need health insurance for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

-There are several types of employee benefits that you can offer, depending on the flexible benefit plan you set up.
-One of the most common flexible benefit plans is known as a cafeteria plan.
-A cafeteria plan comprises several benefits to cover eligible expenses, as long as they meet the criteria outlined by the IRS in Section 125.
+There are several types of employee benefits that you can offer, depending on the flexible benefits plan you set up.
+A cafeteria plan, one of the most common flexible benefits plans, comprises several benefits to cover eligible expenses, as long as they meet the criteria outlined by the IRS in Section 125.

-“The benefits usually offered can range from cash value, life assurance, premium conversions, medical opt-out, critical care, vison, and dental to a health savings account (HSA) and 401(k),” Zane Dalal, executive vice president at Benefit Programs Administration, told business.com.
-"It is important to remember that these flexible benefits tend to be ancillary in nature, and the rights and obligations of employees and their employers differs from state to state and region to region.”
+“The benefits usually offered can range from cash value, life assurance, premium conversions, medical opt-out, critical care, vision, and dental to a health savings account (HSA) and 401(k),” Zane Dalal, executive vice president at Benefit Programs Administration, told us.
+“It is important to remember that these flexible benefits tend to be ancillary in nature, and the rights and obligations of employees and their employers differ from state to state and region to region.”

-Although flexible benefits can take many forms, Carla Yudhishthu, vice president of people operations at ThinkHR and Mammoth HR, said they generally pertain to employee needs associated with work, home life and planning for the future.
+Although flexible benefits can take many forms, Carla Yudhishthu, chief people officer at Mineral, said they generally pertain to employee needs associated with work, home life and planning for the future.